 DDL FINAL DEADLINE: ROSEN, A LEADING LAW FIRM, Encourages Dingdong (Cayman) LTD Investors With Losses Over $100K to Secure Counsel Before Important October 24 Deadline in Securities Class Action – DDL

-/EIN News/ -- NEW YORK, Oct.
-21, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Dingdong (Cayman) LTD (NYSE: DDL) pursuant and/or traceable to the registration statement and related prospectus (collectively, the “Registration Statement”) issued in connection with Dingdong’s June 2021 initial public offering (the “IPO”), of the important October 24, 2022 lead plaintiff deadline.
+NEW YORK, Oct.
+21, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Dingdong (Cayman) LTD DDL pursuant and/or traceable to the registration statement and related prospectus (collectively, the "Registration Statement") issued in connection with Dingdong's June 2021 initial public offering (the "IPO"), of the important October 24, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased Dingdong securities pursuant and/or traceable to the Registration Statement you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.